Panashe-glitch/Concurrency_Resourse_Access_And_Synchronisation_Engine/README.md

 ## 1. System Overview

 ConRes system manages safe, concurrent access to a shared file (`ProductSpecification.txt`) by multiple authenticated users.
-The system enforces bounded admission, readers–writer mutual exclusion, deadlock freedom, and session liveness — properties that are not merely assumed but formally modelled via Petri nets, machine-verified by the TINA toolbox, asserted at runtime every 500ms by a live dashboard, and stress-tested under contention across 280 threads and 2,500 operations with zero violations.
+The system enforces bounded admission, readers–writer mutual exclusion, deadlock freedom, and session liveness.
+Properties are not merely assumed but formally modelled via Petri nets, machine-verified by the TINA toolbox (https://www.tina.com/), asserted at runtime every 500ms by a live dashboard, and stress-tested under contention across 280 threads and 2,500 operations with zero violations.

 **At a glance:**